citelibre/serviceEZ/README.md

 ## Getting started

-If you are behind a proxy :
+If you are behind a proxy:

 1. Start the `CiteLibre` service (and any others) in background: